owkin/GrAIdient/README.md

   second layer executes backward, first layer executes backward

-Plus, as a convenient wrapping arount the layers, the `Model` routes the execution mode so that the CPU vs GPU is only exposed in the `Layer` component.
+Plus, as a convenient wrapping arount the layers, the `Model` routes the execution mode so that the CPU and GPU are only exposed in the `Layer` component.

 So now, how do we create a model ?